RicaRodz/Vendor-Qualification-System/README.md

 ## **Future Improvements**
-✨ **API Development** – Transforming the system into an accessible API for seamless integration.
+**API Development** – Transforming the system into an accessible API for seamless integration.
-⚡ **Enhanced Similarity Search** – Refining the ranking algorithm for even more accurate results.
+**Enhanced Similarity Search** – Refining the ranking algorithm for even more accurate results.
-📚 **Vector Database Integration** – Leveraging a vector database for faster lookups, improving efficiency and scalability.
+**Vector Database Integration** – Leveraging a vector database for faster lookups, improving efficiency and scalability.
-I would also containarize the application
+* I would also containarize the application

-Here’s the updated **"How to Run"** section in your `README.md`, now including a requirement for placing data files in the `data` folder at the root level.

 ---
-### **📌 Note:**
+### ** Note:**
 This project originally started in a Jupyter notebook, where I carefully documented my thought process, experiments, and step-by-step progress in building the system.
 That notebook serves as a detailed record of the development journey.
 To ensure ease of use and a more structured application, the final, refined system has been organized inside the `app` folder, ready to run seamlessly. 🚀

-## 🚀 How to Run This Project
+## How to Run This Project

 ### **1️⃣ Clone the Repository**